TDycores-Project/tdycore-qa/tdycore_qa_setup.rst

    where ``Free X1 [M]`` is the variable name outputted by the simulator and ``X1`` is the variable listed under the variables key in ``output_options``.
 As many key and value pairs can be listed as needed.

 4. Create the configuration file as a standard ``.cfg`` and specify the option file, input deck filenames, and simulators.
 The title variable is optional and will be displayed as the title for the test in the documentaiton.
+If no title is specified the title will be the input field for template.

    ::

     [OPTIONSFILENAME]
+    title = Test
     template = filename
     simulators = pflotran, tdycore